Regulatory Reform (Scotland) Act 2014

-The Regulatory Reform (Scotland) Act 2014 is an Act of the Scottish Parliament, introduced to the legislature in 2013, and became law after receiving Royal Assent on 19 February 2014.
+The Regulatory Reform (Scotland) Act 2014 (asp 3) is an act of the Scottish Parliament, introduced to the legislature in 2013, and became law after receiving Royal Assent on 19 February 2014.
 It sought to improve the regulation of businesses requiring certain environmental permits within Scotland whilst strengthening existing protections of the environment.

 History

 John Swinney MSP introduced the Regulatory Reform (Scotland) Bill to Parliament on 27 March 2013, supported by Paul Wheelhouse MSP and Fergus Ewing MSP.
 It passed through the various stages in Parliament between November 2013 and January 2014 and received Royal Assent on 19 February 2014, with Part 5 of the Act (excluding section 57) coming into force the following day.
 The legislation allowed for the remainder of the Act to come into force on a future date at the will of the Scottish Ministers.
 The Act arose from recommendations made to the Government by the Environmental Crime Task Force.